 - Lower monthly common charges

-- Typically higher purchasing price on per sq. ft. basis
+- Typically, higher purchasing price on per sq. ft. basis

 - More legal responsibilities for the entire living facility

 A co-op is a short-term for a residential property owned and managed by a corporation.
 When you buy an apartment in a co-op you are purchasing shares in a corporation, as opposed to purchasing actual real estate.
 The shares you purchase allow you the exclusive right to live in a given unit to which those shares are assigned.
 A co-op usually has an underlying mortgage that your co-op fee pays all or part of the payments to as well as other costs for the building.
 This is generally the reason why the co-op maintenance fees can be higher than that of a condo’s.
-Portions of the mortgage payment and property tax are usually tax deductible and can account for a significant reductions in the maintenance payments on an annual basis.
+Portions of the mortgage payment and property tax are usually tax deductible and can account for a significant reduction in the maintenance payments on an annual basis.

-- Typically lower purchasing price on per sq. ft. basis
+- Typically, lower purchasing price on per sq. ft. basis

 - Less legal and financial responsibility for building maintenance and development